Sotejaswini/License-Plate-Recognition-Using-YOLOv11-Optimized-OCR-Techniques/README.md

    ```

 3. **Download Pretrained Weights:**
-   - Download `yolov11n.pt`  from the Ultralytics YOLO repository.
+   - Download `yolov8n.pt` and `yolov11n.pt`  from the Ultralytics YOLO repository.
    - Place them in the `weights/` directory.

 4. **Prepare Datasets:**